Skip to main content

 Insulate the area

-When considering whether or not to build a garage laundry room, one of the first questions homeowners have is whether they can put a washer and dryer in an unheated garage.
+When considering whether to build a garage laundry room, one of the first questions homeowners have to answer is whether they can put a washer and dryer in an unheated garage.
 In areas where temperatures reach below freezing, putting the washing machine in an unheated garage can be a risk, as the hoses and valves can freeze or burst when it gets cold.
 But if a garage laundry room is your only option, protect your appliance by taking these precautions:

 • Close the windows and doors tightly during the winter.